UniversalDependencies/UD_Nenets-Tundra/README.md

 # Summary

-The Tundra Nenets UD treebank is converted from the Tundra Nenets mSUD treebank.
+The Tundra Nenets UD treebank is converted from the [Tundra Nenets mSUD treebank]([url](https://github.com/surfacesyntacticud/mSUD_Nenets-Tundra)).
 The conversion from mSUD to UD is performed automatically followed by a comprehensive manual revision to ensure compliance with the UD annotation standards.

 # Introduction